 - Copies of important documents.
 Always take these when traveling, it’s remarkable how little phone numbers and details we know these days.

 - Wet wipes.
 For sticky fingers or freshen up after a long train journey.
 Although the pack says they can go into the toilet, I just throw them out.
 Or bring a reusable washcloth, just wet it and use it (and store it in one of those ziplock bags you’ve brought).

 - Adapter and charges.
 What would we be without electronic devices?
 Charge whenever you can, some trains in Europe have power outlets

 - A battery pack or power bank.
 Some trains in Europe have power outlets, but not all.
 I have a very useful Anker power bank.
-A bit heavy but I can go 2 weeks without having to recharge it.
+A bit heavy but I can go for 2 weeks without having to recharge it.

 - Spork.
 For when you crave some yogurt.
 Or instant noodles.
-Or buy a pack of sliced fruit but don’t want to get
+Or buy a pack of sliced fruit but don’t want to get sticky fingers.

 - Extra cotton carry-on tote bag for snacks.
 I always bring an extra bag.
 Or 2 or 3.
 Because you can’t get plastic bags anymore when you go shopping.
 And because you can carry some snacks and drinks with you on the train.

 - A piece of fabric to clean any windows.
 Maybe a washcloth or just a piece of microfiber.
 Wet it and clear those dirty fingers right off.
 Off course, you could bring some Glassex but that might just be a little over the top.

 - Camera.
 Don’t forget it!
 I never travel without my Canon Powershot G9 X. I love it’s retro look, light sensitivity and it is so small it fits in my pocket!
 But, for on-train photography, the best idea is to use your smartphone and put it straight to the glass to reduce reflection.
 Or roll down a window when possible.